-The annual grant of DSUs, that comprises the equity component of Fortis annual directors' compensation, is credited to all directors who are not officers of Fortis as of the grant date at the average of the daily average of the high and low board lot trading prices of the Common Shares on the TSX for the last five trading days immediately preceding the grant of the DSUs.
-On 1 January 2009, directors who were not officers of Fortis were each granted 1,247 DSUs at a price of \$24.049, equivalent to approximately \$30,000 in value.
+The annual grant of DSUs, that comprises the equity component of Fortis directors' annual compensation, is credited to all directors who are not officers of Fortis as of the grant date at the average of the daily average of the high and low board lot trading prices of the Common Shares on the TSX for the last five trading days immediately preceding the grant of the DSUs.
+On 1 January 2010, directors who were not officers of Fortis were each granted 1,047 DSUs at a price of \$28.658, equivalent to approximately \$30,000 in value.
 Additional DSUs are credited on the quarterly dividend payment dates as notional dividends are assumed to be reinvested.